ycmjason/ts-migrating/README.md

 🚀 **TypeScript keeps evolving — and your `tsconfig` should too.**

-This plugin lets you enable your desired `compilerOptions` (e.g. `strict`, `noUncheckedIndexedAccess`, `erasableSyntaxOnly`) across your entire codebase, while selectively disabling problematic lines.
+This plugin lets you upgrade to your desired `compilerOptions` (e.g. `strict`, `noUncheckedIndexedAccess`, `erasableSyntaxOnly`) across your entire codebase, while letting problematic lines fall back to the old `compilerOptions`.

 Upgrading `tsconfig` often breaks existing code, and fixing all errors at once is unrealistic.

 **`@ts-migrating`** helps your team migrate to a desired `tsconfig` gradually and safely.

 > I chose `@ts-migrating` (rather than `@ts-migration`) to better reflect the plugin’s progressive and incremental philosophy.

+## 🙋‍♀️ Why not `@ts-expect-error` / `@ts-ignore`?

+Using `@ts-expect-error` or `@ts-ignore` to silence TypeScript errors can work in the short term — but they come with trade-offs:

+- They suppress all errors on the line, not just those introduced by the new `compilerOptions`.
+This can hide unrelated issues and introduce technical debt.
+- There are cases where you actually want to use `@ts-expect-error` and `@ts-ignore`.
+Mixing their real usages with `tsconfig` migration is 🤮.

+This plugin takes a different approach: it lets you apply the desired `compilerOptions` globally while allowing them to be reverted line-by-line.
+This keeps your code clean, and your intent clear — enabling a safer and more maintainable upgrade path.

 ## 🤖 How does this work?